Regional Arts Development Fund

 * RADF will not fund restrospective costs.
 Project delivery should only commence after the signing of the Funding Agreement (approximately 4 weeks after the assessment cut off dates).

-3. Preview the SmartyGrants application form.
-Visit www.ourfrasercoast.com.au/radf for a link to the preview the form.
+2. Preview the SmartyGrants application form.
 We recommend you preview the form before you begin planning your project.

 4. Plan your project.
 Check the timing of your project with the assessment dates.
 Define your project scope and ensure you gather all your initial application support materials and prepare your project budget.